judy2k/stupid-python-tricks/README.md

 ## super_considered_obligatory

-Ever forget to `tearDown` your test's superclasses?
+Ever forget to call `tearDown` your test's superclass?
-Now you can force your child classes to call `super().method` implicitly.
+Now you can ensure that any class inheriting fro you doesn't forget to call `super().method` _implicitly_.

-And provide a decorator to make it a bit less magic.
+If that's too much magic, there is also a decorator you can put on a method to ensure that we call `super()`.

 ## true_false